Day 16: 135 Miles From Salalah, Oman

 We motored most of the day, and are sailing now, after heaving to for about an hour to empty our remaining jerry cans into our tanks.
 The wind is a good 12 knots out of the SSW, and as we’re going due west, it’s just forward of the beam.
 With only a day left to go, however, and a potential weather window opening for the next leg to Aden, and fuel no longer a concern, we’ll probably turn on the engine and motor through the night.
 It makes sense to take the extra two knots we gain with Westy running and push through.
 Also, of course, it pays not to linger too long in these waters.

 But we are getting a big and challenging leg out of the way here, having crossed the last big chunk of the Indian Ocean before the SW Monsoon set in and the weather window closed.
 The first beer we drink will probably be shaken and sprayed on each other, like the celebrating champions we are.
-I think we’ll be pulling a lot of corks and just spraying for a while, and those are stories for a different day.
+(There will be cork and champagne spraying for other reasons, and we’ll save that story for a different day.)